 was established in 2009.

-We are homesteaders and doing our best to become self-sustaining.
+We are small acreage farmers and doing our best to become self-sustaining.
 With the rising cost of propane, we

 have been heating our home 100% with wood heat the last few years, our water comes from a well, and